saarasat/finglish-app-otm-2019/README.md

 this generates an executable jar-file into the target-folder: target/FinglishApp-1.0-SNAPSHOT.jar

+### Javadoc

+You can check how the methods in this application work by creating a Javadoc:

+<pre><code>mvn javadoc:javadoc</code></pre>

+Check the report at the target-folder: target/site/apidocs/index.html

 ### Checkstyle

 Checks defined in checkstyle.xml can be run through with the command: